-South East Technological University is currently in the process of developing its first Strategic Plan.
-The Plan will set out the priorities for the university for the coming five years and will guide the university in its activities, decision-making, its allocation of resources, programmes of study and engagement activities.
+South East Technological University recently launched its first Strategic Plan, Connecting for Impact 2023-2028.
+The Plan establishes the priorities for the university for the coming five years and will guide the university in its activities, decision-making, its allocation of resources, programmes of study, research and engagement activities.

 SETU builds on five decades’ of high performance by two Institutes of Technology.
 Nonetheless, addressing the needs within the region requires a significant “state change” in organisational capacity and capability.
 The Strategic Plan will identify the pathways towards this “state change”.

-In forming the new university at this point in time, SETU is cognisant of the need to recast the student experience in the light of technological change and rapidly changing employment patterns and career pathways.
-The university will promote access and flexibility in designing and delivering programmes and will direct its efforts in particular towards answering the skills and human capital development needs of regional society and the economy.
+SETU is cognisant of the need to recast the student experience in the light of technological change and rapidly changing employment patterns and career pathways.
+The University will promote access and flexibility in designing and delivering programmes and will direct its efforts in particular towards answering the skills and human capital development needs of regional society and the economy.
 The University will seek to create and sustain meaningful European and global partnerships that drive regional attractiveness to talent and investment through involvement in high-quality international teaching, research and professional networks, through attracting international funding, and through enabling inward and outward international mobility for staff and students.

-The University's first strategic plan will take on these challenges and open up new and exciting opportunities for staff, students, and citizens and communities within and outside the region.
+Connecting for Impact takes on these challenges and opens up new and exciting opportunities for staff, students, and communities within and outside the region.

 Regional Development Policies:

 The creation of a large-scale, high performing university in the South East has been central to regional economic development policy in the recent past.
 SETU is seen in particular as making an important contribution to realising the ambitions for the region that are set out in Project Ireland 2040 and associated regional policies.
 The following policies and plans all strongly endorse the creation of a university in the region and outline the expectations of the university with regard to its contribution to regional development: